After hitting Cuba and killing at least 80 people, Noel is moving towards Florida.

 Marino Mendoza, another resident, said he had seen up to 30 bodies strewn along the banks of the river.

-Alta Jean-Baptiste, head of the civil protection service, said the fatalities included a 14 year-old girl and her mother, killed when an uprooted tree crushed their house in the capital Port-au-Prince.
+The fatalities included a 14-year-old girl and her mother, killed when an uprooted tree crushed their house in the capital Port-au-Prince.

-The country is the most vulnerable of the Caribbean islands to flash floods and mudslides because most of its trees have been chopped down to make charcoal.
+The country is the most vulnerable of the Caribbean islands to flash flooding and mudslides because most of its trees have been chopped down to make charcoal.